 1st LEVEL STANDARD

-This is the first level standard in a set of three-level standard documents regarding human spaceflight vessels architecture for short or long duration human spaceflight and related ground systems.
-It describes systems architecture, systems engineering and human-system integration requirements and constraints in a holistic manner, considering the complex context of human presence in space.
+This is the first level standard in a set of three-level standard documents for the architecture of crewed spacecraft and related ground system segments.
+It describes systems architecture, systems engineering and human-system integration requirements and constraints in a holistic manner, within the context of human presence in space.
+Programs, such as the International Space Station, are examples of human spaceflight programs.
 Its scope includes process categories or flight purpose categories for public, academic, research, industrial or government use.
-This first level standard defines an HSF ontology of a space vessel life time and relevant PROCESSES (design, simulations, testing etc.) within a specific APPLICATION (suborbital, orbital transportation, space tourism, cis-lunar missions etc.) category, and provides organizational guidance for an effective vessel system architecture development.
+This first level standard defines an HSF ontology of a spacecraft life time and relevant PROCESSES (design, simulations, testing etc.) within a specific APPLICATION (suborbital, orbital transportation, space tourism, cis-lunar missions etc.) category, and provides organizational guidance for an effective spacecraft system architecture development.

-Following vessel lifetime (product lifecycle) PROCESS CATEGORIES are addressed:

-DESIGN - HSF systems and context design process (systems and context parts description e.g., ECLSS, spacesuit etc.)

-SIMULATIONS - HSF systems simulations

-CERTIFICATION – HSF vessels

-TRAINING - space systems training

-OPERATIONS - space systems’ operations

-Following vessel APPLICATION CATEGORIES are addressed (VESSEL PRIMARY FUNCTION):

-Space transportation (unmanned and manned

-Space exploration

-Space tourism

-Space resources mining, processing and utilization

-Systems construction and deployment in space

-Medical

-(U.S.) government applications

-Individual APPLICATION CATEGORIES are defined by LEGAL CONTEXT requirements in the 1st level and ENVIRONMENTAL CONTEXT requirements in the 2nd level standard that form a design constraints framework of the spaceflight vessel application.
+Individual APPLICATION CATEGORIES are defined by NORMATIVE CONTEXT requirements in the 1st level and ENVIRONMENTAL CONTEXT requirements in the 2nd level standard that form a design constraints framework of the spacecraft application.

-This standard, along with second and third level standards, form a complex three-level international standard entitled «Human Spaceflight Vessels Architecture and Systems Engineering».
-The structure of this three-level HSF vessel architecture standard system is following:
+This standard, along with second and third level standards, form a complex three-level international standard entitled «Human Spaceflight: Spacecraft Architecture and Systems Engineering».
+The structure of this three-level spacecraft architecture is following:

-1st level – Ontology of HSF architectural systems serving as organizational structure (e.g., defining differences of vessels and environmental requirements)
+1st level – Ontology of HSF architectural systems serving as organizational structure (e.g., defining differences of spacecrafts and environmental requirements)

-2nd level – Vessels properties to HSI (human imposed vehicle requirements, environmental constraints imposed to vehicles relative to their mission and duration: e.g., suborbital A-A vehicle, long duration habitat)
+2nd level – Spacecraft properties to HSI (human imposed vehicle requirements, environmental constraints imposed to vehicles relative to their mission and duration: e.g., suborbital A-A vehicle, long duration habitat)

 3rd level – Human and Subsystems properties to HSI (e.g., atmosphere requirements, radiation shielding)

-The 2nd level standards are developing individual categories of the 1st level standard and address specific requirements and constraints of space vessel models (or CATEGORIES) and present a quantitative and qualitative framework for practical human-system parts definition:
+The 2nd level standard develops individual categories drawn from the 1st level standard.
+It addresses specific requirements and constraints of spacecraft models (or CATEGORIES), and presents a quantitative and qualitative framework for practical human-system parts definition:

 Spaceflight function